ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 It just _could_ be really crazy.
 But I didn't want to think about it.

-I told them I would reach out to Ruben myself on LinkedIn just to make sure, and I left my parents to themselves after that.
+I told them I would reach out to Emory myself on LinkedIn just to make sure, and I left my parents to themselves after that.

 ...

 I told the HR person and the company lawyer, whom I was in email correspondence with about the "hacking", that I woudl contact my sister and ask her if she could help in this situation.
-I provided her LinkedIn, gave a brief history of her, and let them know I thought highly of Ruben and thought she could be the one person who may help us in this situation.
+I provided her LinkedIn, gave a brief history of her, and let them know I thought highly of Emory and thought she could be the one person who may help us in this situation.
 They responded amicably.

-I messaged my sister on LinkedIn, saying that I worked at Weber-Aufderhar, and that a Sam Hodges runs the company as the CEO and seems to possibly have gone to Brown Univesity when you did.
+I messaged my sister on LinkedIn, saying that I worked at Runolfsdottir Group, and that a Sam Yundt runs the company as the CEO and seems to possibly have gone to Brown Univesity when you did.
 Either way, it would really help if you could just hear me out given the situation is a workplace one that I think involves racism to some degree.
 Did she have time for like a thirty minute phone call?

 #### Tuesday, 3/15/2022

 I wasn't surprised, given that I had calculated for at least some such bullshit, but I was dissapointed when my sister responded the next day saying that she was sorry, this just wasn't her line of expertise, and she couldn't help.
 She did say something like this, though:

-> I'm not in touch with him, but I knew Sam Hodges in college, and he's a good man.
+> I'm not in touch with him, but I knew Sam Yundt in college, and he's a good man.

 Look, I still haven't read _1984_, but as my sister's kid brother, I started to wonder if being the oldest child stunts you in future adult situations with so many "Big Brothers".
 But I digress.